 It’s just never been talked about openly.
 It’s sad but it’s true.
 However, the turn of the century brought with it a new focus on mental health and depression.
 Surviving depression used to be a battle you had to keep to yourself.
 In the 21st century, there’s organisations that are encouraging people to talk about how they are feeling.

-I feel as if sharing my own story with others is helpful, because being depressed can make you feel totally isolated and lonely.
-Knowing how common it is, it can make it easier knowing that you’re not the only one.
+I feel as if sharing my own story with others is helpful because being depressed can make you feel totally isolated and lonely.
+Knowing how common it is, can make it easier knowing that you’re not the only one.

 My depression was so bad that I didn’t even want to get out of bed.
 I remember wondering why I felt depressed in the first place.
 To me, it didn’t seem like there was a ‘trigger’ that made it all come crashing down around me.
 I just felt down, really really down…

-Because I didn’t know why I was depressed, I felt it difficult to talk about.
-How could I explain how I felt, when nothing seemed to be wrong in my life?
+Because I didn’t know why I was depressed, I felt it difficult to talk about it.
+How could I explain how I felt when nothing seemed to be wrong in my life?
 That’s where we all find ourselves sometimes.
-It can be as if you feel some kind of quilt for feeling the way you do.
+It can be as if you feel some kind of guilt for feeling the way you do.

 The second time I went into a major depression, was years later, almost ten years later.
 I was at a point where I hated my job, thought my life was pointless again, and wondered what I was putting in all the effort for.
 With a low wage and not being able to reach where I wanted to be, adult life seemed like it was all too much.